axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

 - Bridge voter
 - Bridge operator

 This private keys will be used in the later steps.
+Follow tutorial in [Generate key](/docs/node-operators/generate-key).

 ## Install bridge
 1. Setup ronin-bridge directories